BNSC1/android-notes/README.md

 Exceptions thrown in a `coroutineScope` builder or in coroutines created by other coroutines won’t be caught in a try/catch!

+If you need to use a library that forces you to use callback functions, turn them into suspending functions using the `suspendCancellableCoroutine`.
+When a callback is called, the coroutine should be resumed using the `resume` method on `Continuation`.
+If this callback function is cancellable, it should be cancelled inside the `invokeOnCancellation` lambda expression.

+If you need to use a library that requires the use of blocking functions, you should never call blocking functions on regular suspending functions.
+In most cases, when we implement repositories in applications, it is enough to use `Dispatchers.IO`.

 ### Flow

 A flow consists of 3 components: flow builder, operator, collector